Greysouthen: Governance

+There are two tiers of local government covering Greysouthen, at parish and unitary authority level: Greysouthen Parish Council and Cumberland Council.
+The parish council meets at Greysouthen Village Hall on The Went.

+For national elections, Greysouthen forms part of the Whitehaven and Workington constituency.

+Administrative history

+Greysouthen was historically a township in the ancient parish of Brigham, which formed part of the historic county of Cumberland.
+The township of Greysouthen took on civil functions under the poor laws from the 17th century onwards.
+As such, the township also became a civil parish in 1866, when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.

+When elected parish and district councils were established in 1894, Greysouthen was included in the Cockermouth Rural District.
+Cockermouth Rural District was abolished in 1974, becoming part of the borough of Allerdale in the new county of Cumbria.
+Allerdale was in turn abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.

 Community

 Greysouthen is surrounded by farmland through which two streams run.
 The village is divided into two by the local residents – "up the went" and "down the went".
 The 'went' is a hill at the centre of Greysouthen.

 St Josephs Roman Catholic Church is approximately 3 mi from the centre of the village.
 Greysouthen has one large playing field with an adventure playground, football pitch, and a garden commemorating the Queen's Silver Jubilee.

 Greysouthen had previously received a bus service, which stopped about ten times daily with connections to Workington and Cockermouth.
 The service was subsidised by the county council and operated by minor bus companies.
 It ended in 2015.

 The village is in the catchment area for Paddle Primary Academy, a Church of England institution, in the neighbouring village of Eaglesfield, and is also in catchment for Cockermouth School and Keswick School, Cockermouth being nearer.

 The parish council has been supporting Cumbrian rural communities over the introduction of superfast broadband and mobile coverage.
 Superfast broadband was activated in the village in January 2015.